Big in Japan (band): History

 Hatred of the band reached such a level that a petition calling on them to split up was launched by a jealous young Julian Cope resulting from a rivalry with the Crucial Three.
 Displayed in local shop Probe Records, the petition gathered numerous signatures, including those of the band themselves.
 According to Cope's autobiography, "Of course, Bill Drummond was into the whole thing and told us we needed 14,000 signatures, then they'd split up.
-We got about nine".
-In the 1980s, Drummond became manager of Cope's band, the Teardrop Explodes.
+We got about nine."
+In the 1980s, Drummond became the manager of Cope's band the Teardrop Explodes.

 The band broke up after a last gig at Eric's on 26 August 1978.
-During their time, Big in Japan recorded four songs which were included on the From Y to Z and Never Again EP, released afterwards to pay off debts.
-The unintentional consequence of the EP was the formation of the Zoo label, which went on to release early material by Echo & the Bunnymen and the Teardrop Explodes, amongst others.
-They also recorded a Peel Session on 12 February 1979, with a line-up of Casey, Broudie, Johnson and Budgie; the session was broadcast on 6 March 1979.
+During their time, Big in Japan recorded four songs which were included on the From Y to Z and Never Again EP, released after their split to pay off their debts.
+The unintentional consequence of the EP's release was the formation of Zoo Records, which went on to release early material by Echo & the Bunnymen and the Teardrop Explodes, amongst others.
+They also recorded a Peel session on 12 February 1979 with a line-up of Casey, Broudie, Johnson, and Budgie; the session was broadcast on 6 March 1979.
 Balfe and Drummond then formed the short-lived Lori and the Chameleons.

-Big in Japan left a recorded legacy of seven songs: one on a single, four on their EP From Y to Z and Never Again, and two released on compilation albums.
-As of 2005, five out of these recorded songs are commercially available, on the compilation album The Zoo: Uncaged 1978–1982.
+Big in Japan left a legacy of just seven recorded songs: one on a single, four on From Y to Z and Never Again, and two released on compilation albums.
+As of 2005, only five of these recorded songs are commercially available, on the compilation album The Zoo: Uncaged 1978–1982.

-According to the Liverpool Echo, Big in Japan were "a supergroup with a difference—its members only became super after they left"; former members of Big in Japan would later find fame in the KLF, Frankie Goes to Hollywood, the Lightning Seeds, the Teardrop Explodes and Siouxsie and the Banshees.

-The first single of German band Alphaville was called "Big in Japan", named directly after the band.
-Coincidentally, Frankie Goes to Hollywood's single "Relax" was displaced from the top of the German charts by Alphaville's "Big in Japan".
-Singer/songwriter Marian Gold later said that "we never got to speak with him [Holly Johnson] but he must have wondered 'who is this German group with a song named after my band?'".
+The debut single by German band Alphaville was "Big in Japan", named after the band.
+Coincidentally, Frankie Goes to Hollywood's single "Relax" was knocked off the top of the German charts by the song in 1984.
+Frontman Marian Gold later said, "We never got to speak with him [Holly Johnson] but he must have wondered, 'Who is this German group with a song named after my band?'"